90barricade93/WP_01_EC_AI_24Q2/README.md

 ## Project Overview
 This project is part of the Encode Club AI BootCamp.
 The goal is to extend a Chef GPT script to give our AI chef some personality and make it interact in various ways based on user input.
 Each team member has created a script with a unique AI chef personality.

-## AI Chief Personalities
+## AI Chief Personalities (for example, change to your own)
 1. **Young and Spirited Indian Cook** - Loves to make Biryani.
 2. **Wise and Experienced Italian Chief** - Loves to make pasta.
 3. **Focused and Detail-oriented Vegan French Chief** - Specializes in vegan dishes.
 4. **Fun and Energetic Mexican Chief** - Loves spicy food.
-5. **Creative and Dedicated Dutch Chief** - Specializes in classic dishes.
+5. **Creative and Dedicated French Chief** - Specializes in classic dishes.
-6. **Innovative Dutch Chief** - Loves modernizing of tradition and innovate culinaries.
+6. **Creative and Dedicated Dutch Chief** - Loves modernizing of tradition and innovate culinaries.

 ## Results
 We conducted experiments by passing a list of ingredients to one script, asking another script for a recipe for the suggested dish, and then criticizing the recipe with a third script.
 The results of these experiments are documented in the experiment_results.md file.